ankitkkr/AI_Virtual_Writer/README.md

 4. Displayes the marker color over your fingure
 5. The transparency of the marker is also adjusted to 100%

-# Working
+# Usage
-After running the executable file, you require to give permissions to your devices camera , which will directly start the software for you.
+ Markup : * After running the executable file, you require to give permissions to your devices camera , which will directly start the software for you.
-You can use your index fingure to drawn anthing on the screen.
+              * You can use your index fingure to drawn anthing on the screen.
-And for the selection you require both the index as well as your middle fingure to be up.
+              * And for the selection you require both the index as well as your middle fingure to be up.
-You can take your fingures to the header for selection for your choice of color By Default its set to Purple.
+              * You can take your fingures to the header for selection for your choice of color By Default its set to Purple.